RiturajSaha/Health-Discernment-System/README.md

 - **Licensing Requirements:**<br/>
 Not Applicable.
 - **Legal, Copyright, and Other Notices:**<br/>
-All right reserved by our team.
+All rights reserved by our team.

 ### Developers